Who's Who William Hartnell - The First Doctor 2nd Doctor

 The Crusade

-Following Susan’s departure, he came to see some of his subsequent companions, such as Vicki and Dodo , as being almost ‘Susan substitutes’, each of them reminding him of his granddaughter in some way, although this apparent desire to ‘keep’ some part of Susan with him on his travels ended after his first regeneration.
-Although he sometimes argued with companions such as Steven and Ian on various ethical matters, his dedication to and affection for his friends remained evident regardless of their personal conflicts, particularly when Steven attempted to leave him and he was briefly left alone in the TARDIS for the first time since his travels began, contemplating whether he should return home before he recognised that he couldn’t do such a thing yet ("The Massacre of St. Bartholomew's Eve").
+Following Susan's departure, he came to see some of his subsequent companions, such as Vicki and Dodo, as being almost 'Susan substitutes', each of them reminding him of his granddaughter in some way, although this apparent desire to 'keep' some part of Susan with him on his travels ended after his first regeneration.
+Although he sometimes argued with companions such as Steven and Ian on various ethical matters, his dedication to and affection for his friends remained evident regardless of their personal conflicts, particularly when Steven attempted to leave him and he was briefly left alone in the TARDIS for the first time since his travels began, The Doctor began to wonder whether he should return home before he recognised that he couldn't do such a thing yet ("The Massacre of St. Bartholomew's Eve").
+Although he briefly sought solitude as he prepared for his imminent regeneration ("The Man in the Velvet Mask"), after Dodo's departure ("The War Machines") he was clearly grateful when he realised that Ben Jackson and Polly had wandered into the TARDIS ("The Smugglers").

-He values all life, in whatever its form and never actively seeks out a confrontation, much preferring to observe in the background and develop plans, although he was never afraid to take centre stage when the occasion called for it, such as when he confronted the power-hungry sorcerer Gramling ("The Sorcerer’s Apprentice") or stood up to the ruthless Schirr terrorists known as the Ten-Strong, who had terrorised Earth’s future empire for decades ("Ten Little Aliens").
+Although he was initially more willing to commit murder than his later selves, a confrontation with his eighth self and Ian Chesterton's own reaction to his near-efforts soon prompted The Doctor to re-evaluate his old arrogance, The Doctor coming to appreciate the value of life and avoid confrontation.
+Mostly, he was content to observe in the background and develop plans, although he was never afraid to take centre stage when the occasion called for it, such as when he confronted the power-hungry sorcerer Gramling ("The Sorcerer's Apprentice") or stood up to the ruthless Schirr terrorists known as the Ten-Strong, who had terrorised Earth's future empire for decades ("Ten Little Aliens").
 He would only get involved fighting against injustice and oppressors when events got out of control and then only resorting to violence where necessary preferring to use diplomacy.
 He did however at times become so engrossed with events happening around him that he allowed his judgement to become clouded.
-His passion for discovery and righting the wrongs of the universe made him a truly likeable Doctor if not frustrating at times for his companions, most notably with his habit of constantly getting Ian’s name wrong (Calling him everything from ‘Chesterfield’ to ‘Chatterton’).
+His passion for discovery and righting the wrongs of the universe made him a truly likeable Doctor if not frustrating at times for his companions, most notably with his habit of constantly getting Ian's name wrong (Calling him everything from 'Chesterfield' to 'Chatterton'), and his relationship with later companion Steven Taylor could be occasionally strained due to Steven's desire to help others being countered by The Doctor's concerns about interfering with history, even if Steven eventually came to accept that The Doctor simply adopted a larger view rather than dismissing Steven's concerns ("The Massacre of St. Bartholomew's Eve" and "Salvation").

 The Celestial Toymaker